Flemish prime minister under fire over police killing

 However, opposition parties have been demanding Jambon's resignation over the twists in his account of his role.

-The head of the socialist PS, Ahmed Laaouej, said that the former minister's explanation was "not credible".
+The head of the Brussels socialist PS, Ahmed Laaouej, said that the former minister's explanation was "not credible".

 Current Belgian prime minister Sophie Wilmès said on Monday she wants to believe in the good faith of Jambon.